 If you're looking for the very best training out there in Textile & Apparel Studies you can't do better than Fashion Institute of Technology.
 Fashion Institute of Technology textile & apparel studies students make 42.4% more than the standard textile studies grad.
 The setting in a significant city is wonderful for students seeking out considerable prospects for social networking, experience, and discovery.

-FIT SUNY's affordable net price is quite appealing to students who need to avoid too much debt.
+There is a graduate program accessible for students who are curious.
 Parents, you will be happy to find out Fashion Institute of Technology features a relatively low crime rate.
 Go on a virtual tour to learn more about FIT SUNY.

 Any student who is interested in Textile & Apparel Studies needs to look into San Francisco State University.
 San Francisco State University textile & apparel studies students earn 24.7% more than the average textile studies grad.
 With more than 20,000 undergraduates, San Francisco State University is one of the largest schools in the nation.